Schools project • 2018 - present

 Over the course of the project, 60 Young Arts and Heritage Leaders have worked with Turner Contemporary staff, heritage researchers, planners, designers, artists, and a philosopher to research and respond to their town.
-The children’s work has included recruiting artists and researchers, writing a child-led plan of Ramsgate, a gallery takeover day, and an exhibition.
+The children’s work has included recruiting artists and researchers, creating a manual of child-leadership, leading tours of Turner Prize 2019, a gallery takeover day, and an exhibition.

 The Young Arts and Heritage Leaders

-Since 2018, Turner Contemporary have been working with 60 children aged 7 to 9, from two Ramsgate primary schools: Ramsgate Arts Primary School and St Laurence-in-Thanet Church of England Junior Academy.
+Since 2018, Turner Contemporary have been working with 60 children aged 6 to 12, from two Ramsgate primary schools: Ramsgate Arts Primary School and St Laurence-in-Thanet Church of England Junior Academy.
 Over 3 years this group of Young Arts and Heritage Leaders have taken part in weekly creative workshops researching, developing, and leading change through the arts in their local town.
-From 2020, 10 students from secondary school Royal Harbour Academy recruited photographer Sam Ivin and have been working with them to document the development and installation of the commissioned artwork.

 I wish I could come to Turner Contemporary every day – I can explore my ideas here!
 I like making art better than any other subject.